-But it’s David Beckham’s hairline that has dominated the Premier League.
-Since he burst onto the scene in the mid 90s, he’s popularised everything from curtains to man buns.
-And with his hair (usually) looking as thick and full as it did in his early 20s, there are lots of rumours about a David Beckham hair transplant.
+However, it’s David Beckham’s hairline that has dominated the Premier League.
+Since he burst onto the scene in the mid-90s, he’s popularised everything from curtains to man buns.
+And with his hair (usually) looking as thick and full as it did in his early 20s, there are lots of rumours about Beckham’s hair transplantation.

 So are the rumours true?
 In this article, we’ll discuss:

 Like most people, David Beckham has never had a perfectly straight hairline.
 In fact, photos of him in his early days at Manchester United show him with a distinctive widow’s peak:

 A widow’s peak is a natural hairline that affects almost half of men .
 Unlike a receding hairline or M-shaped hairline, it’s not always a sign of male pattern baldness.
 Therefore a hair transplant for a widow’s peak isn’t always the right choice.